Our Leadership Team

 Sandra is our Centre Owner & Director who has over 35 years experience working in the child & family services sector.
 She is a fully qualified Mother Craft Nurse, Disability worker & Parenting Practitioner (specialising in behaviour management & sleep routines for newborns).
 Sandy also holds her Advanced Diploma in children Services & Education.
 When she began Hastings Childcare & Community Kinder her vision was to provide the best possible early learning opportunities to all children in the local community.
 A home away from home where children loved to come & learn.
 Sandy is actively working at Hastings Childcare & Community Kinder every day to bring her vision to life.
 This means she is there to make every family feel welcome joining you in following & celebrating your child's learning journey.

-Leesa runs our 3 + 4 yo Kindergarten Program & holds a Bachelors degree in Early Childhood.
-She has 10 years experience teaching both on the Peninsula and in country Victoria.
-Leesa recognises that children are natural enquirers having an eagerness to discover & explorer the world around them.
+Bri runs our 3 + 4 yo Kindergarten Programs alongside Alex & holds a Bachelors degree in Early Childhood.
+She has over 9 years experience teaching in kindergartens and in before/after school care programs.
+Bri recognises that children are natural enquirers having an eagerness to discover & explorer the world around them.
 For this reason she is a strong advocate for play based learning programs, which focus & extend upon each child interests allowing for holistic development.
 When children are engaged their capacity for learning is limitless.
-Leesa is extremely passionate about education in the early years & working in collaboration with families to ensure their children are prepared socially, emotionally and developmentally for success at Primary School.
+Bri is extremely passionate about education in the early years & working in collaboration with families to ensure their children are prepared socially, emotionally and developmentally for success at Primary School.

 Alex: Assistant Director & Kindergarten Teacher